FFMS/ffms2/doc/ffms2-api.md

  - `int TopFieldFirst` - Nonzero if the stream has the top field first, zero if it has the bottom field first.
  - `int ColorSpace` - Identifies the YUV color coefficients used in the stream.
    Same as in the MPEG-2 specs; see the [FFMS_ColorSpaces][ColorSpaces] enum.
-   The ColorSpace property in FFMS_Frame should be instead of this, as this can vary between frames.
+   The ColorSpace property in FFMS_Frame should be instead of this, as this can vary between frames unless you've asked for everything to be converted to a single value with `FFMS_SetOutputFormatV2`.
  - `int ColorRange` - Identifies the luma range of the stream.
    See the [FFMS_ColorRanges][ColorRanges] enum.
-   The ColorRange property in FFMS_Frame should be instead of this, as this can vary between frames.
+   The ColorRange property in FFMS_Frame should be instead of this, as this can vary between frames unless you've asked for everything to be converted to a single value with `FFMS_SetOutputFormatV2`.
  - `double FirstTime; double LastTime;` - The first and last timestamp of the stream respectively, in seconds.
    Useful if you want to know if the stream has a delay, or for quickly determining its length in seconds.